Is your business ready to go global? We’re here to help.

 4. Asia’s growing middle class are tomorrow’s savvy consumers

 Forming the all-important consumer base for future intra-Asia business growth is a rapidly growing Asian middle class.
-These consumers have a huge appetite for imports from other countries within Asia Pacific.
+These customers have a huge appetite for imports from other countries within Asia Pacific.
 Just a decade ago, the middle class was spread fairly evenly around the world, with 525 million residing in Asia.
 But by 2030, Asia will make up two-thirds of the global middle-class population – a staggering 1 billion.

 Within this demographic, many are digital natives who seek an increasingly personalized customer experience that is mobile-first and social media-centric.